 The reason behind it is that it allows people to get divorced smoothly and quickly.
 All the other reasons mentioned (apart from adultery) will need the couple to wait before they can legally end their marriage.
 In the UK laws, “no-fault” divorce is prohibited.
 Therefore, couples need to prove that their marriage is not working and needs to end.
 When adultery is cited as the reason, one of the couples should admit to it.
 Unreasonable behavior doesn’t need any of these procedures, making it the fastest and simplest way to divorce.

 Finding the Right Lawyer

-Just like in any other profession, there are good lawyers and bad lawyers.
+Like in any other profession, there are good and bad lawyers.
 When choosing your divorce lawyer, you need to go for the best.
-Do your homework by asking the questions and determine the lawyer’s standards.
+Do your homework by asking questions and determining the lawyer’s standards.
 A good lawyer will listen to your preferences, inquire about what you hope to achieve, and give you a frank assessment of the potential outcome.
 Depending on the intensity of your case, you need to be sure of your lawyer.
 Assess them and decide whether to pick them.
 Here are some attributes a good divorce lawyer should have.

 - They should have relevant experience.
-Always pick a divorce lawyer that has previously worked on many divorce cases similar to yours.
+Always pick a divorce lawyer who has previously worked on many similar divorce cases.
 In case your lawyer is a fresh law school graduate, ensure that they have an extremely experienced mentor.
 He should have sufficient knowledge in handling divorce cases.
 The success of your case heavily relies on the kind of divorce lawyer you bring to the table.

 - They should be reasonable.
 A good divorce lawyer should be reasonable enough.
-When the other party offers a fair deal, your lawyer should advise you to settle.
+Your lawyer should advise you to settle when the other party offers a fair deal.
 Unreasonable lawyers can encourage you to drag the case on to help you quench your thirst for revenge.